athaeck/free3d.github.io/README.md

 This is the repository that contains source code for the [Free3D website](https://hfu-dm-free3d.github.io/free3d.github.io/).

-# Free3D repositoriies:
+# Free3D repositories:

 This README contains links to our repositories as well:

 - Our calibration tool: [Calibrator](https://github.com/HFU-DM-free3D/calibrating)
-- Our over the network synchroniced recording and calibrating middleware: [Middleware](https://github.com/HFU-DM-free3D/RecorderOperator)
+- Our recording and calibrating middleware synchronised via a network: [Middleware](https://github.com/HFU-DM-free3D/RecorderOperator)
 - Our pointcloud and gaussian splat visualizer in Unity: [Gaussian splat visualizer in Unity](https://github.com/HFU-DM-free3D/UnityGaussianSplatting)

 # BibTex